alewman/rom-farmer/docs/reference/PS3_DLC_UPDATE_INTEGRATION.md

 ## License

-This module is part of the rom-groomer project.
+This module is part of the rom-farmer project.
 See main project LICENSE for details.

 ## Credits